915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 [`-c`](../using/cmdline.html#cmdoption-c) *command* is used, `sys.argv[0]` is set to `'-c'`.
 When [`-m`](../using/cmdline.html#cmdoption-m) *module* is used, `sys.argv[0]` is set to the full name of the located module.
 Options found after [`-c`](../using/cmdline.html#cmdoption-c) *command* or [`-m`](../using/cmdline.html#cmdoption-m)
-*module* are not consumed by the Python interpreterâs option processing but left in `sys.argv` for the command or module to handle.
+*module* are not consumed by the Python interpreter’s option processing but left in `sys.argv` for the command or module to handle.